dwyl/image-classifier/README.md

 > [!WARNING]
 > Note that you need to save the embeddings (as vectors) into the database, so the database will be intensively used.
 This may lead to scaling problems and potential race conditions.

-- We can alternatively use the `hnswlib` library and its Elixir binding [HNSWLib](https://github.com/elixir-nx/hnswlib).
+- we can alternatively use the `hnswlib` library and its Elixir binding [HNSWLib](https://github.com/elixir-nx/hnswlib).
   This "externalises" the ANN search from the database as it uses an in-memory file.
   This file needs to be persisted on disk, thus at the expense of using the filesystem with again potential race conditions.
   It works with an **[index struct](https://www.datastax.com/guides/what-is-a-vector-index)**: this struct will allow us to efficiently retrieve vector data.